Optimal hedging with variational preferences under convex risk measures: Main Results

 \begin{proof} For fixed $\mathbb{Q}\in L^q_+$, let $Y$ denote the argmin of \eqref{eq:pen2} with respect to $\mathbb{Q}$.
 We then have by \Cref{dual} that The claim for the Gâteaux derivative is straightforwardly obtained. \end{proof}

 \begin{Rmk} For $L^\infty$, the space of essentially bounded random variables, the results hold when we consider the dual pair $(L^\infty,L^1)$ with its weak* topology, and assume $\rho$ to be Lebesgue continuous, i.e., continuous regarding $\mathbb{P}-a.s.$ dominated convergence.
-See Theorem 4.33 in \cite{Follmer2016} for the dual representation, and Theorem 21 and Proposition 14 in \cite{Delbaen2012} for sub-differentials. \end{Rmk}
+See Theorem 4.33 in \cite{Follmer2016} for the dual representation, and Theorem 21 and Proposition 14 in \cite{Delbaen2012} for sub-differentials.
+In fact, Examples 3 and 5 in \Cref{sec:exm} remain valid with the same calculations, but with Gateaux derivatives in $L^1$. \end{Rmk}

 We now turn to the formal definition of the hedging optimization problem.
 With that, we are able to prove its properties and conditions for solution.
 The value obtained in the solution refers to the minimal amount of cash that, when injected into the utility of the hedged position, turns it acceptable from a risk measure point of view, provided the the position is hedged optimally.